 - On the next screen, you will see options ranging from Advisor (which is the role you want to assign to your business accountant so they can fully advise you on your finances) to None for six different categories.
 You can also add permissions to users to give them supplemental functionality.
 These permissions can allow users access to payroll administration, give the ability to edit bank account information for customers and suppliers, and grant the ability to manage users and change permissions.

 At the very bottom of this screen, you will see a link to “Understand user role details.”
 This link takes you to a page that fully explains what each role can access, so you never have to wonder if you are choosing the correct options for a new user.

-For our second of eight Xero tips, we’re diving into the icon.
-When you log in to Xero, you will see a little plus icon at the top right of the screen.
-Clicking this icon lets you quickly create a number of different transactions, such as a quote, an expense, or an invoice.
+For the second of our Xero tips, we’re diving into the plus, or add, icon.
+When you log in to Xero, you will see a little plus icon (+) at the top right of the screen.
+Although it may seem like such a small detail, this one icon can actually be extremely helpful.

-You can publish your financial statements and other reports and save those directly within Xero.
-Though your accounting information changes daily, it’s sometimes helpful to have a frozen snapshot of this information at your fingertips.
+You can publish your annual and interim financial statements, as well as other reports and save them directly within Xero.
+Though your accounting information changes daily, it’s sometimes helpful to have a frozen snapshot of a certain period of time available at your fingertips.
 Publishing these reports inside Xero lets you securely save this information right within your accounting software.

 To publish a report:

 - Simply click the green Publish button at the bottom of the screen.

 - On the next screen, you can either publish the report (as a PDF or spreadsheet) or save it as a draft.